Skip to content

 The .rp1 Directory

-rp1 stores project-specific data in a .rp1/ directory at your project root.
-This location can be customized via the RP1_ROOT environment variable (see below).
-This guide explains the directory structure, what to commit vs ignore, and how to customize the storage location.
+rp1 stores all project-specific data in a .rp1/ directory at your project root.
+This includes the knowledge base (.rp1/context/), work artifacts (.rp1/work/), and a stable project identity file (.rp1/project_id).
+This guide explains the directory structure, what to commit vs ignore, and how project discovery works.

 Directory Structure